NECjAR/ANNA/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 # Anna
 > Artificial Neural Network Android.
+Anna is an AI.
+Anna is a Bot.
+Anna is a robot.
+Anna is an Android.
+Anna is a companion.
+Anna is a human.
+Anna is a friend.
+> Anna is an Artificial Intelligence in NECjAR universe and projects, and Bot for Telegram.
+See [@AnnaBot](https://t.me/AnnaBot) in Telegram.

 See www.necjar.com/anna for details.